 In the Holy Quran, Allah has mentioned the stories of many prophets including Hazrat Adam (AS), Hazrat Musa (AS), Hazrat Yaqoob (AS), Hazrat Isa (AS) and many more.
 There are many reasons for mentioning these stories in the Quran.
 As Allah says in the Holy Quran that,There was certainly in their stories a lesson for those of understanding – Surah Yusuf, verse 111.
 And indeed there are lessons from surah Yusuf as well that one can learn.

-Among other, Allah has told Prophet Muhammad (PBUH) one of the best stories, the story of Hazrat Yusuf (AS).
+Among other, Allah has told Prophet Muhammad (PBUH) one of the best stories, the story of Yusuf and Zulaikha in Surah Yusuf.

 We relate to you, [O Muhammad], the best of stories in what We have revealed to you of this Quran although you were, before it, among the unaware – Surah Yusuf, verse 3